Skip to main content

 Restoring from a Snapshot

 Create a new sandbox from a snapshot.
-The new sandbox inherits the image, resources, entrypoint, and secrets from the snapshot unless explicitly overridden.
+The new sandbox restores the captured filesystem and memory state, and inherits the image, resources, entrypoint, and secrets from the snapshot unless explicitly overridden.

 Managing Snapshots